Xela3026/yabbr-docs/docs/members/two-step-verification.md

 <CustomisableImage src="/img/tsv-menu.png" alt="Verification Modification Menu" width="450"/>

-- **Max Member Session Length**: after how many minutes in the workspace should a member be timed out and forced to log in again?
+- **Max Member Session Length**: after how many minutes in the workspace should a member be timed out and forced to log in again.
 - **Require authentication with every login**: enabling this will force members to go through the authentication process every time they log in.

 [comment]: <> (this will definitely need to be reviewed and changed because this is not descriptive and I do not know what I am talking about.)